BestCoffeeMakersInfo☕️

 keurig k250 reservoirReservoir

-The removable reservoir holds 40 oz , which is a mid-range amount that should last through at least 5-6 brewings, give or take, and has a unique shape to it when viewed from the back – it kind of resembles my neck pillow and wraps around the unit right behind the brewing chamber.
+The removable reservoir holds 40 oz, which is a mid-range amount that should last through at least 5-6 brewings, give or take, and has a unique shape to it when viewed from the back – it resembles my neck pillow and wraps around the unit right behind the brewing chamber.

-This is one reason the K250 has a slimmer appearance that some of the other guys; the girth seems to come out of the side view more as I got a close-up look at the water reservoir.
+This is one reason the K250 has a slimmer appearance than some other guys; the girth seems to come out of the side view more as I got a close-up look at the water reservoir.
 It is also designed to accommodate a water filter (included) to get the purest taste.

 Drip Tray

-Is There Any Difference In the K250 and the K200?
+Is There Any Difference Between the K250 and the K200?

-Lots of people ask this and after careful investigation, I have come to the realization that there is no physical or operational difference .
-The K250 simply includes bonus accessories that the K200 does not.
-These are the descaler and the water filter plus the cartridges.
+Many people ask this, and after careful investigation, I have realized that there is no physical or operational difference.
+The K250 includes bonus accessories that the K200 does not.
+These are the descaler and the water filter, plus the cartridges.
 This surprised me, as I was once wondering the same thing too.

 Touchscreen and Buttons

-The “home†screen shows the power button in the lower right, settings in the upper right.
-With the arrow keys you are able to choose a brew size which is indicated by the oz number and symbol.
-There is also a “strong†option in the left bottom corner and to the right of it the option to select “coffee†(The “strong†option will not work for other beverages types.)
+The home screen shows the power button in the lower right and settings in the upper right.
+With the arrow keys, you can choose a brew size which is indicated by the oz number and symbol.
+There is also a strong option in the left bottom corner and to the right of it, the option to select “coffee†(The strong option will not work for other beverages types.)

 Programming and Settings

 I must say, Keurig does do a great job making the manuals easy to interpret.
 I never have a minute of trouble reading them.
-There are pictures on one page showing the different settings from 1-6 so you can see which sizes are “under” them.
+Pictures on one page show the different settings from 1-6 so you can see which sizes are “under” them.
 Here’s a glimpse of the touchscreen window with pretty much what you’d see prior to choosing a selection.

 k250 touchscreen